QuantumEntangledAndy/minotaur/tasks.md

   - I expect all students to be able to come up with something original i.e. no coping each other

-3. Change the `say` function in a way you think improves the game.
+3. Change the `say` function in a way you feel improves the game.

   - Examples: